 The formation of IgG antibodies is a completely natural process in our body.
 IgG antibodies are raised against almost all foods that repeatedly come into contact with our intestines.
 For this reason, there are a lot of IgG antibodies in the blood of both sick and healthy people.

 “Patients come to us every day who have significantly restricted their diet based on IgG tests and who are hundreds of dollars poorer at the same time.
 Often, patients hardly dare to eat anything anymore and accordingly eat much too one-sidedly.
 In the treatment it turns out that many of the omitted foods are very well tolerated.”** **

-- André Sommer, medical director of Cara Care.
+- André Sommer, medical doctor and founder of Cara Care.